AntondeGroot/Flashbook/files/README.md

 The main file is `flashbook.py`, all the key events are processed here.

-The lay-out of the GUI is entirely determined by the file `gui_flashbook.py`

 This file contains 4 different programs `Flashbook` / `Flashcard` / `Print` / `Synchronization`

-What happens in the selection menu is determined by the file `program.py` this will start 1 of the 4 programs.
+The (key) events are redirected to the `_modules.py` files for the appropriate program.
+This way the main file remains orderly.

-The elementary building blocks are found in the `_functions.py` files, these contain instructions such as "load page" / "save userdata" / ...
+The elementary building blocks are found in the `_functions.py` files, these contain instructions such as "load page" / "save userdata" / ... and which are oftenly used in the `_modules.py` files.

-The combinations of these building blocks can be found in the `_modules.py` files.
-These contain instructions for when directories are changed or certain key events trigger complicated operations.
+What happens in the main menu is determined by the file `program.py` this will initialize 1 of the 4 programs.

+The lay-out of the GUI is entirely determined by the file `gui_flashbook.py`.